-The First Link® Dementia Helpline is run by a dedicated team of volunteers and staff, offering information and support on Alzheimer’s disease and other dementias to individuals, families, friends, caregivers and health professionals.
-The First Link Dementia Helpline volunteer answers a caller’s concerns and connects them to appropriate Alzheimer Society programs and resources in their community.
+The First Link® Dementia Helpline is run by a dedicated team of volunteers offering information and support on Alzheimer’s disease and other dementias to individuals, families, friends, caregivers and health professionals.
+First Link® Dementia Helpline volunteers answer callers' concerns and connects them to appropriate Alzheimer Society programs and resources in their community.

-- Provide information and empathetic support to the public on Alzheimer’s disease and other dementias.
+- Provide information and empathetic support to the general public on Alzheimer’s disease and other dementias

 - Provide information on programs and services offered by the Alzheimer Society of B.C.

-- Good verbal communication skills, empathetic listening skills.
+- Good verbal communication skills, empathic listening skills

 - An orientation to the Alzheimer Society of B.C.